mojaloop/mojaloop-specification/fspiop-api/documents/Tracing v1.0.md

 | _parent-id_ | `b0f903d000944947` | Updated to represent the current span.
 Refer to [Table 2](#table-2-–-data-model-for-tracing-values). |
 | _trace-flags_ | `01 `| Indicates that BankNrOne has recorded the trace. |

-The _tracestate_ is also include with the following information:
+The _tracestate_ is also included with the following information:
 | index | _list-member_ |value | description|
 | --- | --- | --- | --- |
 | 0 | `banknrone` | `b0f903d000944947` | Mapped from _parent-id_. |